RxSwiftCommunity/RxSocket.io/README.md

 ## License

-RxSocket.io is available under the MIT license.
+RxSocket.io is available under the Copyright © RxSwiftCommunity.
 See the LICENSE file for more info.